tomis9/cookbook/content/post/spark.md

 ```
 or an ugly name.
 Up to you.

-From now you can watch your tasks execution in a webservice available at http://127.0.0.1:4040.
+From now you can watch your tasks execution in a web interface available at http://127.0.0.1:4040.

 ### Basic information about dataframe